 - Make sure you squeeze as much water from the zucchini as you can before making the batter.

 - Grease your waffle iron first.
-I use this waffle iron and it doesn’t need much greasing but yours might.
+I used to use this full size waffle iron and it doesn’t need much greasing but some waffle makers do.
 Check the manufacturers instructions to see.
 I often use coconut oil or butter after each waffle.
 You may need to grease after each one.

 - Don’t substitute the mozzarella cheese.
-The stringy factor in that cheese is what keeps it together well.
+The stringy factor in that cheese is what keeps it together well and makes crispy waffles.
+Cheddar cheese and other types won’t work as well.

 - If reheating, only microwave for 30 second intervals until heated through.